Enclavely/tailor/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.7.5 =
+* Added - Option to delete the Tailor layout for a given post [GitHub 44](https://github.com/andrew-worsfold/tailor/issues/44).
+* Added - Abstract component for easily building custom UI components.
+* Improved - UI components now extend the new, faster abstract component.
+* Improved - iFrames can now be added using the Content element editor [GitHub 71](https://github.com/andrew-worsfold/tailor/issues/71).
+* Fixed - Maximum width setting defaulting to zero if an empty value is provided [GitHub 69](https://github.com/andrew-worsfold/tailor/issues/69).
+* Fixed - Column width not correctly specified for new columns in row with two or more existing columns.

 = 1.7.4 =
 * Added - Nested rows and columns [GitHub 49](https://github.com/andrew-worsfold/tailor/issues/49) [Read more](https://medium.com/@tailorwp/columns-on-steroids-df5a5a957d89).